 Article Submission Guidelines

-Articles should be 800 – 2000 words in .docx or .txt format and a head-shot of the writer and bio is required in a separate email.
+Articles should be 800 – 2000 words in .docx or .txt format.
+Paragraphs should be in block style (double space between paragraphs).
+Include a head-shot of the writer and bio in a separate email.
 If the blog is about art please include samples of your art ready for publishing on the web properly named – the filename should include your name and the name of the piece of art.
 Photos should have the name of the person in the photo or a description of the photo.
 Please do not include photos, art and headshot as part of the text.
+Please spell check and grammar check your post.

 The benefit of posting your blog post on the Art of Autism is portfolio building, promotion, and the chance to be read by many people.
-The Art of Autism has received over 1.8 million unique views in the last several years.
-We average over 2000 views a day.
+The Art of Autism has received 1 million unique views in the last year.
+We average about 4000 views a day.
 Submissions and inquiries can be made to info @artautism.com.
+For those who don’t know the rules for email, we’ve posted email etiquette here.
+We’ve also published 9 tips for writing engaging blogs.

 Right to Decline Submissions

-The Art of Autism has the right to decline any submission.
+The Art of Autism reserves the right to decline any material for publication.

 Header Image: Wen of Zen “Brain on Spectrum”